 Nj = Number of constraints ranked by jth respondents

-Results: an overview of the socioeconomic standing of selected respondents, land holdings, cropping methods, irrigation, and family size was provided by the results.
+Results: an overview of the socio-economic standing of selected rice farmers, land holdings, cropping methods, irrigation, and family size was provided by the results.
 It also looked at the cost and returns, resource use efficiency, and major obstacles.

 Table 1: Overview of sample farmer’s profile